ZaanRiyaz/ZaanRiyaz.github.io/_posts/2020-10-13-stability-of-white-dwarves.md

 \[This next step is a bit dodgy to me but I'm thinking of a good way to think about this \]

-Looking at equation 12, we can neglect all the terms except the first term in the parantheses and 'flip' the equation as done previously in equation 5 to write:
+Looking at equation \eqref{eq:newfermion}, we can neglect all the terms except the first term in the parantheses and 'flip' the equation as done previously in equation 5 to write:

 $$
 E_{F} = \bigg[ \frac{3(2 \pi \hbar)^{3}c^{3} \langle N \rangle}{8 \pi V}\bigg]^{1/3}